joeyespo/sublimetext-console-exec/README.md

 #### Manual installation (advanced)

 Clone this repository into the Packages directory.
-To see where your Packages directory is installed:
+To see where it's located enter `print sublime.packages_path()` in the console.

-1. Run Sublime Text
-2. Press CTRL+` to open the console
-3. Enter `print sublime.packages_path()`

 Notes